Natural High (Bloodstone album)

 Natural High is the second album by the soul group Bloodstone, released in 1973.
 It was reissued on CD in 1996 with several bonus tracks.

-The album charted at number two on the Soul Album Charts, led by single "Natural High", which charted at number four on the Soul Singles chart and number ten on the Pop chart.
+The album charted at number two on the Soul Album Charts led by the singles "Natural High," which rose to 10 on the soul singles chart and 4 on the pop chart, while "Never Let You Go" reached 43 and 7, respectively.

 The title song was used by Quentin Tarantino on the soundtrack to his movie Jackie Brown.